dickverweij/flutter_eml_parse/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package is a port of [eml-pars-js](https://www.npmjs.com/package/eml-parse-js) wich reads and parses email messages saved in MSG and EML format.
+This package is a port of [eml-parse-js](https://www.npmjs.com/package/eml-parse-js) wich reads and parses email messages saved in (clear text) EML format.
 It also reads attachments from the saved message.

 ## Features